 I will start with the most obvious first to get it out of the way.
-This is spot is beautiful, easy to get to and can’t be beat when wanting to catch a Richmond sunset.
+This spot is beautiful, easy to get to, and can’t be beaten when wanting to catch a Richmond sunset.

 Libby Hill Park

-Parking is super close within the neighborhood surrounding Libby Hill Park.
-The park itself has plenty of space for a family picnic, toss around a frisbee or have your engagement photos taken there.
+Parking is super close in the neighborhood surrounding Libby Hill Park.
+The park itself has plenty of space for a family picnic, tossing around a frisbee, or having your engagement photos taken there.

 But it’s hard to beat the classic Libby Hill Park view.

-Another favorite place to catch the sunset at or near the James River.
+Another favorite place to catch the sunset is at or near the James River.
 I normally park at the Starbucks and walk onto the bridge.
-Getting past the tree-line/riverbank yields some pretty good views.
+Getting past the tree line/riverbank yields some pretty good views.
 Composure may be a little tough, but the colors are beautiful.

 A favorite image of mine from this spot came as I was leaving dissatisfied with my shots from the evening and happened to catch the train tracks creating leading lines right into the sunset.
 Perfect!

-Drive down like you trying to get to the river, there’s private driveway that goes across the train tracks.
-There’s plenty of No Trespassing signs telling you not to cross but their’s no need.
-You can actually get a pretty good shot towards the sunset without getting close to those signs.
+Drive down like you trying to get to the river, there’s a private driveway that goes across the train tracks.
+There are plenty of No Trespassing signs telling you not to cross but there’s no need.
+You can actually get a pretty good shot toward the sunset without getting close to those signs.

-This time, the waterway besides the train tracks create the leading lines to the sunset.
+This time, the waterway beside the train tracks creates the leading lines to the sunset.